 Four-Horse Cup - On September 14th, CEEA hosted the inaugural Four-Horse Cup at the Silver Springs Golf & Country Club.
 Congratulations to the winning team of John Gorman, Darin Wright, Chris Dutcher, and Bill Matheson - their names are forever engraved in Oilmen's lore and on display at the Petroleum Club.
 A big thanks to our tournament sponsors, participants, and the staff at Silver Springs G&CC.

 Save the Date! - November 18th, CEEA is hosting an Executive Business Forum (EBF).
 To learn more about the EBF, visit our Events page.

 This just in

-Join CEEA at one of our flagship events, the 2020 "Virtual" Executive Business Forum, where we will be discussing Canada's Responsible Road to Recovery.
+Join CEEA at one of our flagship events, the 2020 "Virtual" Executive Business Forum, where we will be discussing "A responsible recovery is good the economy and the environment too."
 Two spectacular panels will provide their take on how the world will need to reduce absolute emissions while demand for energy grows, and what it will take for Canada to recover economically while improving environmental performance.
 Click here for more info